BDC Hamburger Icon

 How to choose between a VoIP service and a landline

 • How big is your team?
-VoIP may be the right choice if you have a large team that works from home or employees who are scattered across different regions.
+VoIP may be the right choice if you now have a large team that works from home or employees who are scattered across different regions.
 Because of VoIP’s inherent scaling and portability, it’s an ideal, reasonably priced option for teams that don’t work in the same location.
-On the other hand, if you have a small, local team that needs just a few no-frills phone lines, a landline phone service may be the best route.
+On the other hand, if you still have a small, local team that needs just a few no-frills phone lines, a landline phone service may still be the best route.

 TipBottom line